vladbabii/klipper.macro.probe_attach_check/README.md

 6. if endstop is not triggered then probe is mounted and run macro (then stop)

-Example usage for checking probe is picked up corectly
+Example usage for checking a manual probe is attached before probing...
 ```
 [probe]
 ## ....